vpunkadam/on-call-generator/README.md

 After generation, the console displays a comprehensive fairness report showing:
 - Total shifts per user (including those with 0 shifts due to PTO)
 - PTO days taken by each user
+- Users with >2 PTO days marked as excluded from fairness metrics
 - Average shifts by tier
-- Distribution analysis
+- Distribution analysis (excludes users with >2 PTO days)
 - Validation warnings for any issues detected
-- Shift imbalance calculations accounting for PTO
+- Shift imbalance calculations (only compares users with ≤2 PTO days)

-This helps verify equitable scheduling and identify any imbalances.
+This helps verify equitable scheduling among available workers without penalizing those on extended leave.

 ## Troubleshooting